bhngupta/streamify/README.md

 # streamify
 Streamify is a simple Distributed Video Streaming Platform written in Python and uses Kafka

-This project demonstrates how to stream video from a camera or a video file using Apache Kafka as the messaging broker and Flask as the web server.
-It consists of two main components: a producer that captures video frames and publishes them to a Kafka topic, and a consumer that consumes these frames and streams them to a web client.
+Using Apache Kafka as the messaging broker and Flask as the web server.
+The codebase consists of two main components: a producer that captures video frames and publishes them to a Kafka topic, and a consumer that consumes these frames and streams them to a web client.

 ## Features